Body and Dash-Mounted Cameras | Civil Liabilities

 As the Parker incident shows, especially when dealing with celebrated members of the public, there is a huge amount of fervor and emotion centered around certain people making certain types of complaints.
 The Griego incident above only helps solidify that concept.
 If agencies have a duty to remove problem officers from work, they have an even greater duty to ensure that officers are protected from questions that concern reputation, integrity, and ultimate values.
 Which most agencies highlight as part of their culture.

-Officers should have widely-liberal policy allowing them to record at will, because even if nothing comes of a particular incident, they have to be protected, and agencies need to ensure they’re giving their officers every opportunity to be protected.
-Overwhelmingly, retired and former Internal Affairs investigators describe that the amount of false accusations they investigated, compared to actual crimes and ethics violations by officers was and is staggering.
+Officers should have a widely-liberal policy allowing them to record at will, because even if nothing comes of a particular incident, they have to be protected, and agencies need to ensure they’re giving their officers every opportunity to be protected.
+Overwhelmingly, retired and former Internal Affairs investigators describe that the number of false accusations they investigated, compared to actual crimes and ethics violations by officers was and is staggering.

-So, considering these civil liability questions, along with our previous criminal prosecutions concerns, what might be some best practices?
-In addition to a policy that gives officers the ultimate control in recording interactions, while also making arrest, detentions, and summons issuance required for recording, here are some other tools that may assist in matters of efficiency, and policy that does not overstep what law and case law has required:
+So, considering these civil liability questions, along with our previous criminal prosecution concerns, what might be some best practices?
+In addition to a policy that gives officers the ultimate control in recording interactions, while also making an arrest, detentions, and summons issuance required for recording, here are some other tools that may assist in matters of efficiency, and policy that does not overstep what law and case law has required:

-- Recognition that 4th Amendment process is public, not at all private, and that the dissemination of such cannot be held back at any point in time.
+- Recognition that the 4th Amendment process is public, not at all private, and that the dissemination of such cannot be held back at any point in time.